The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Application Use Cases and Policy Drivers

 \subsection{Application of FL in Finance}

 The data privacy and protection laws are becoming ever more restrictive, especially in industries like the Financial sector.
 This allows consumers and businesses to trust each other to keep the data safe and secure.
-With traditional ML, businesses dependent on FinTech face several issues, such as getting clearance and lawful consent, the governance of the customers' data and the time and finally, the cost in collecting and of managing such data.
+With traditional ML, businesses dependent on FinTech face several issues, such as getting clearance and lawful consent, the governance of the customers' data, and finally, the cost in collecting and of managing such data.
 FL provides an efficient way for managing this data by keeping it local, on the financial institutions servers.
-FL is an encrypted and distributed machine learning approach that allows joint training on decentralized data where participants do not share any of it.
+FL is an encrypted and distributed machine learning approach that allows joint training on decentralized data where participants do not need to share it.

-One of the most promising application of federated learning in financial services is anti-money laundering (AML).
+One of the most promising applications in financial services is anti-money laundering (AML).
 In a typical money laundering scheme, criminals try to conceal the origin, identity, and destination of financial transactions to look normal as they are from a legitimate source.
 AML solutions allow financial institutions to prevent, detect, investigate and report any activity that is suspicious of money laundering and stop criminals from illegally obtained funds as legitimate income.
-The estimated amount of money laundered globally in one year is 2 - 5\% of global GDP (\$800 billion - \$2 trillion)\cite{UN-AML}.
+The estimated amount of money laundered globally in one year is 2 - 5\% of global GDP (\$800 billion - \$2 trillion)~\cite{UN-AML}.
 Failure to prevent money laundering can endanger the integrity and stability of global financial system.
 Financial institutions are required to put strict policies and measures to prevent, detect, and report laundered money and combat these crimes.
-However, each financial institution has typically access to its own transnational data and can not prevent and detect complex money laundry cases where the money routes through multiple financial institutions that could look legitimate to some of involved institutions in the chain.
+However, each financial institution typically only has access to its own transnational data and can not prevent and detect complex money laundry cases where money routed through multiple financial institutions could look legitimate to individually involved institutions in the chain.
 Cross-silo Federated AML can greatly help financial institutions to create better predictive models with broader context for identifying bad actors.
-Such models learn more global and deeper correlation identifiers for bad actors and money laundry specific actions based on contributed data provided by consortium of financial institutions.
+Such models learn more global and deeper correlation identifiers for bad actors and money laundering specific actions based on contributed data provided by a consortium of financial institutions.